 Condition requirement Means of monitoring during period under review Compliance achieved?
-6. Maintain the leachate collection system Inspection Yes Mixing zone shall extend 20 m downstream from point of discharge N/A N/A 8.
-Discharge shall not adversely affect the receiving waters Inspection and water sampling Yes 9.
-Monitoring of groundwater, surface water and leachate Water sampling Yes 10.
+7. Mixing zone shall extend 20 m downstream from point of discharge N/A N/A Discharge shall not adversely affect the receiving waters Inspection and water sampling Yes Monitoring of groundwater, surface water and leachate Water sampling Yes 10.
 Monitoring bores shall be maintained Inspection Yes 11.
 Optional review provision re contamination of the unnamed tributary of the Tawhiti Stream Not required N/A 12.
-Optional review provision re environmental effects Consent has expired N/A Overall assessment of consent compliance this consent High Overall assessment of administrative per High
+Optional review provision re environmental effects Consent has expired N/A Overall assessment of consent compliance this consent e and environmental performance in respect of High Overall assessment of administrative perfo ormance in respect of this consent High